SeisSol/SeisSol/Documentation/palu.rst

    Screenshot of merged domain in SimModeler.

-2. Creating complex fault networks constrained by fault traces and dip
+**2. Creating complex fault networks constrained by fault traces and dip**

 -  Building faults from trace and dip